ExSample: Efficient Searches on Video Repositories through Adaptive Sampling: Determinants of limits

-The previous section provided a tight upper bound $N^*(n)$ for any weighted sampling strategy, but it does not guarantee \sys or even $N^*(n)$ is always better than random sampling.
 This section explores how different parameters, in particular skew in instances and average duration of instances, affect \sys performance in simulation.

 Instance skew is a key parameter governing performance of \sys.
 If we knew 95\% of our results lie on the first half of the dataset, then we could allocate all our samples to that first half.
 This would boost the $p_i$ of those results in the first half by $2\times$, without requiring knowledge of their precise locations.
-Hence we could expect about a $2\times$ savings in the frames needed to reach the same number of results.
-Skew arises in datasets whenever the occurrence of an event correlates relevant latent factor that varies across time e.g., time of day or location (city, country, highway, camera angle) where video is taken.
-Note that \sys does not know of these correlated factors or expect them as inputs in any way, but exploits this skew via sampling when it exists in the data.
+Hence, we could expect about a $2\times$ savings in the frames needed to reach the same number of results.
+Skew arises in datasets whenever the occurrence of an event correlates relevant latent factor that varies across time e.g., time of day or location (city, country, highway, camera angle) where video is taken. \sys exploits this skew via sampling when it exists in the data, even though \sys is not aware of these correlated factors or expects them as inputs.